think-root/content-alchemist/README.md

 **Method:** `POST`

 **Description:** This endpoint is used to manually generate description for a provided repository URL, and add it to the database.
+Supports multilingual text generation.

 **Curl Example:**